TanvirOnGH/firefox-config/readme.md

 [schizofox](https://github.com/schizofox/schizofox) - Hardened Firefox flake for the delusional and the schizophrenics.
 You might find some interesting stuff there.

+[Betterfox](https://github.com/yokoffing/Betterfox) -  Firefox user.js for speed, privacy, and security.
+Your favorite browser, but better.

 [FirefoxCSS-Store](https://firefoxcss-store.github.io) - A collection site of Firefox userchrome themes.

 [r/FirefoxCSS](https://www.reddit.com/r/FirefoxCSS) - A subreddit dedicated to Firefox customization.